Fall Urban Planning Course Descriptions

 Economics for Planners

 This is an introductory course designed to help prepare students for common analysis methods used in planning practice.
-It replaces Quantitative Techniques: Reasoning with Statistics (previously listed as PLA 4208).
 Common methods of analysis are covered using publicly available data sets and data collected through assignments.
 Through weekly readings, lectures and lab sessions students will gain a basic understanding of the tools and skills required in planning practice.
 For more in depth instruction on statistical methods students are encouraged to look into other courses on campus.
+You will attend one of three lab sections each week on either Monday, Wednesday, or Friday from 2-4pm, your section will be assigned to you at the beginning of the semester.

 Sustainable Zoning & Land Use Regulation